 Installing Third-Party iOS Keyboards

-To remove a keyboard from your device, tap “Edit” and then the red minus sign next to the keyboard you want to delete.
+To remove a keyboard from your device, tap “Edit,” then the red minus sign next to the keyboard you want to delete.
 You can also tap the “Edit” button to change the order of the keyboards, which controls the order in which they appear when cycling through keyboards with the globe button.

-It’s crucially important that you only enable full access for developers you trust with all your data.
+It’s crucial that you only enable full access for developers you trust with all your data.
 The keyboard creator can access every character you type, potentially including sensitive information like passwords and banking details.
 Security-conscious users should only type sensitive information using the default Apple keyboard to avoid any potential issues with data collection or keylogging.

 The Grammarly keyboard brings the power of Grammarly’s proofreading tools to iOS.
 When you type with the Grammarly keyboard, it scans for mistakes and errors in grammar, spelling, and usage, offering suggestions and corrections in nearly real-time.